-B. Finger-holes 1 through 5 (the 5th thumb-hole is on the back).
+B. Finger-holes 1 through 5 (the 5th thumb-hole is on the back)

-C. The bottom root-end which voices the fundamental.
+C. The bottom root-end which voices the fundamental

-Note: Some shakuhachi have a joint between finger-holes 3 and 4.
+Note: Some shakuhachi have a joint between finger-holes 3 and 4

-For example, by lowering the head the player can bring their lips closer to the edge which flattens the pitch.
+For example, by lowering the head the player can bring their lips closer to the tone-edge which flattens the pitch.
 The finger-holes can also be covered to various degrees to flatten the pitch which is called finger-shading.
 These two techniques are often combined which is called meri (メり).
 Additionally, the head and the lips can be moved in a number of ways to create vibrato and other sound effects.
-In short, it is the ability to manipulate the sound of the shakuhachi which makes it such a unique and expressive instrument.
+In short, it’s the ability to manipulate the sound of the shakuhachi which makes it such a unique and expressive instrument.